dimitri-nicolo/calico/threat/honeypod/honeypods.md

 If the ICMP request reaches the honeypod, an alert will be generated within 5 minutes.

-Once you have verified that the honeypods are installed and working, it is recommended to remove the pull secret from the namespace:
+After you have verified that the honeypods are installed and working, a best practice is to remove the pull secret from the namespace:

 ```bash
 kubectl delete secret tigera-pull-secret -n tigera-internal